 2 LFOs with variable waveform

-These two LFOs offer a unique feature : you can adjust the shape of the CV using faders instead of switches.
+These two LFOs offer a unique feature : you can adjust the shape of the CV using potentiometers instead of switches.
 This allows to continuously change from a rising saw, to a triangle and then to a slope down.
 Or stop halfway between sinus and square.

-The waveform (WF) fader controls the shape of the transition.
+The waveform (WF) potentiometer controls the shape of the transition.
 It changes from a straight ramp (like in triangle or saw), to a sudden change of value (like in a square), passing through a sinusoid shape.

 Frequency range of these LFOs is huge : the period can go from 45 seconds to 1/40 second.